-With all the novel new research in the medical sector, 3D printing crops up in so many different ways.
-From skin repair to tissue growth assistance, additive manufacturing is aiding in medical developments everywhere.
-However, the newest leap appears to have come from a University of Nebraska-Lincoln professor who has invented his own medical implants that forego the entire process of retrieval after healing, instead allowing the implant to dissolve into the system.
+Professor Michael Sealy from the University of Nebraska-Lincoln has invented medical implants that forego the entire process of retrieval after healing.
 These dissolvable medical implants may alleviate the burdensome removal procedures and limit painful procedures for patients.

 “Let’s avoid this whole idea of a permanent implant where you may need a secondary repair revision surgery.
 Let’s have one that the surgeon puts in and then slowly over time, it dissolves away,” said Sealy.